PdIPS/CBXpy/docs/scheduler.rst

 scheduler
 ==========

-This module implements the :math:`\beta`-schedulers employed in consensus schemes.
+This module implements schedulers for consensus schemes.

 Classes
 -------